vivekbarsagadey/loginx/docs/prompts-reference.md

 3. Run tests and compilation checks after each task
 4. Verify zero TypeScript errors and linting issues
 5. Move plan to completed/ folder when finished

+Tools to Use:
+- get_errors for TypeScript and linting validation
+- runTests for test execution after each task
+- Next.js MCP runtime for checking runtime errors
+- semantic_search for finding reference implementations
+- read_file for understanding existing patterns

 Execution Process:
 - Phase by phase completion